yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 After some investigation, [epicboy](https://github.com/ameerj) found that the reason for the bug is an over-optimization introduced by the new drivers (an optimization for one scenario results in issues for another).
 [A small change in behaviour solves the issue for good](https://github.com/yuzu-emu/yuzu/pull/7724).
+You can find more technical information in the pull request.

 Users playing `Hyrule Warriors: Age of Calamity` or `Luigi’s Mansion 3` should stick to the 47X.XX series of drivers, as any version newer than that will have several rendering issues.
 We’re investigating the cause.